ehrma/Raddir/README.md

 - **Invite system** — Admins generate invite codes that encode the server address (routing hint) and a token into a shareable blob.
 Recipients paste the code on the connect screen to redeem an **unbound** session credential — no identity key is needed at this stage.
 The server password is **never** included
 - **Session credentials** — On first WebSocket connect, the credential is **bound** to the user's public key.
 Subsequent connections must present the same key.
 Credentials can be revoked server-side
 - **Encrypted credential storage** — Passwords, admin tokens, and session credentials are encrypted at rest using Electron's OS-level `safeStorage` API (DPAPI on Windows, Keychain on macOS, libsecret on Linux).
 Falls back to plaintext in browser mode
-- **Rate limiting** — IP-based sliding-window rate limiting on WebSocket auth and public invite endpoints
+- **Rate limiting** — IP-based sliding-window rate limiting on WebSocket auth and public invite endpoints; per-connection post-auth signaling rate limits by message category
 - **CORS policy** — Restricted to Electron (`file://`, `app://`) and localhost dev origins
 - **Server customization** — Set a custom server name, description, and icon via the admin panel; changes broadcast live to all connected clients
 - **Role-based permissions** — Admin, Member, Guest roles with granular permission control and role colors
+- **Live permission updates** — Role and channel override changes take effect immediately for all connected clients without reconnecting
+- **Permission-gated UI** — Buttons for restricted actions (video, screen share) show as disabled with a tooltip explaining the missing permission
 - **Channel permission overrides** — Per-channel permission tweaks per role
 - **Effective permissions viewer** — See computed permissions for any user
-- **Admin panel** — General settings, channels, users (kick/ban/role assignment), invite codes, roles, overrides, and effective permissions
+- **Admin panel** — General settings, channels, users (kick/ban/move/role assignment), invite codes, roles, overrides, and effective permissions
+- **Move users** — Admins can move users between channels (requires `moveUsers` permission)
 - **Ban system** — Ban users by identity; persisted across reconnects

 ### Client